-Actions for improvement from both assessments were included in the sustainable development and climate change strategy action plan for 2018/19.
-The next self-assessment will be carried out during 2019/20 which will be the final year of the CCAT five year assessment tool.
+Actions for improvement from both assessments have been included in subsequent sustainable development and climate change strategy action plans.
+The next self-assessment will be carried out during 2020 as part of the review of the sustainable development and climate change strategy.